Georgia State vs. Troy NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Georgia State and its opponents have gone over the current 50.5-point total in six of 11 games this season.
+- Troy and its opponents have combined to score more than 49.5 points in six of 10 games this season.

+- The two teams combine to average 49.3 points per game, 0.2 less than the over/under in this contest.

 Georgia State Stats and Trends

-- In Georgia State's 11 games this season, it has seven wins against the spread.
+- Georgia State has played 11 games, with seven wins against the spread.

-- The Panthers have covered the spread twice this season when favored by 6.5 points or more (in three chances).
+- This season, the Panthers have two ATS wins in three games as a favorite of 6.5 points or more.

-- Georgia State's games this year have hit the over on six of 11 set point totals (54.5%).
+- Georgia State's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).

-- The Panthers average 25.3 points per game, comparable to the 25.1 per outing the Trojans surrender.
+- The Panthers rack up 25.3 points per game, comparable to the 25.1 per contest the Trojans allow.

 - Georgia State is 3-1 against the spread and 4-0 overall this season when the team scores more than 25.1 points.